joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 _(The NHL and the NHL Shield are registered trademarks of the National Hockey League.
 NHL and NHL team marks are the property of the NHL and its teams. © NHL 2023.
 All Rights Reserved.)_

 ## Overview
-For this project, we are focused on reviewing the best characteristics to project the 2024 Stanley Cup winning team.
+For this version of our project, we are focused on validating our model by cross-referencing the makeup of the top potential performing teams, as per our model, prior to the 2022-2023 season vs the actual top performing teams (Stanley Cup Playoffs/Finals/etc... need to review and finalize).
 We will be using statistics and data from previous Stanley Cup winning teams over the last 30 years from our initial project, (https://github.com/rbrennan55/project-sports-analytics-NHL.git).
 We will leverage player statistics such as Age, Height, Nationality, and Right-handed vs Left-handed.
 Additionally, we will leverage team statistics such as +/-, Points (pts), Points Per Game (ppg), Penalty Infraction Minutes (PIM), Overtime Goals (OT Goals), Powerplay Goals (PPG), and Location (successful goals vs misses).
+Once our model has been validated for the 2022-2023 season, we will be able to leverage this model to review the makeup of the 2023 NHL teams and predict which team has the best chance to win the Stanley Cup in 2024 based on current rosters.

 Note: The 2004-2005 season was player work stopage and therefore the National Hockey League (NHL) suspended the season.
 Only 29 Stanley Cup seasons were analysed